TatuLund/vaadin-create23/README.md

 The following commercial products are used.

-- Vaadin 8.27.7.
+- Vaadin 8.28.4.
 The application uses some features it provides.
 (The latest free version 8.14.3)
   - Eager UI cleanup
   - Binder: change tracking
   - Binder: draft saving
   - Grid: read only state
+  - Grid: accessible navigation mode
   - ValoMenu: improved API
 - Vaadin Charts in stats dashboard view
 - TestBench and TestBench UI Unit Test add-on for testing